 - Globally, a staggering 85 percent of oyster reefs have been lost in the last 200 years.
 Factors including pollution, disease, overharvesting, drought and habitat loss have made oyster reefs the single most imperiled marine habitat on the planet.
 In fact, oyster beds once covered most of the Hudson-Raritan Estuary, but today’s populations are less than 0.01% what they once were in New York Harbor.

 - Oysters are incredible water filters.
 One adult oyster can filter as much as 50 gallons of water a day; a healthy one-acre reef filters approximately 24 million gallons of water daily.
 Beyond filtering water, oysters create habitat for other animals, which is necessary to a robust harbor ecosystem.

 What We Are Doing

-Since 2016, The Nature Conservancy has partnered with the Billion Oyster Project whose objective is to restore one billion live oysters to New York Harbor and engage thousands of New York City public school students in the process.
-To date, the organization has planted over 25 million oysters, and collected and recycled 800,000 pounds of shell.
-The Nature Conservancy provides scientific and technical expertise to characterize impacts, understand challenges, and improve outcomes.
+Since 2016, The Nature Conservancy has partnered with the Billion Oyster Project whose objective is to restore oyster reefs to New York Harbor through public education initiatives.
+To date, the organization has planted over 30 million oysters, and collected and recycled one million pounds of shell.
+The Nature Conservancy provides scientific and technical expertise to characterize impacts, understand challenges and improve outcomes.
 Together, the organizations work to improve the health of New York Harbor.

 What You Can Do

 You can support The Nature Conservancy in New York by making an online donation.